 When considering non-financial loss for, say, inappropriate debt collection activity, AFCA will determine whether there is one claim or several.
 This will depend upon the connection between the various offending acts.
-For example, seven telephone calls in the course of two weeks are likely to constitute one claim of harassment.
-However, where the complainant complains they received seven telephone calls in the course of the month and also was inappropriately contacted at their place of employment, this will constitute two claims.
+For example, seven telephone calls over two weeks are likely to constitute one claim of harassment.
+However, where the complainant complains they received seven telephone calls over the month and also was inappropriately contacted at their place of employment, this will constitute two claims.